Reverse Mortgage

 4. Consult a professional counsellor for any doubts or insights on the reverse mortgage loan.

-How to take a reverse mortgage loan?
+How to Apply for a Reverse Mortgage loan?

 A reverse mortgage loan is a unique credit option specially designed for senior citizens.
 A borrower does not need to make monthly payments after availing this loan.
 A person needs to mortgage his or her residential property to avail this loan.